Cyber-Systems Timeline

 Society established in London.

-One of the first museums to encourage visitor interaction with their exhibits.
-They opened with the traveling version of Cybernetic Serendipity from the ICA (via the Corcoran Annex) and purchased some of the works for permanent display when the show closed 18 months later.
+One of the first science museums to encourage visitor interaction with their exhibits and to emphasize collaboration with the arts.
+They opened with the traveling version of the Cybernetic Serendipity from the ICA (via the Corcoran Annex) and purchased some of the works for permanent display when the show closed 18 months later.

 1970